FBGFi/vincit-pre-assignment/README.md

 After opening, simply submit the given date range you wish to get the market values from.
 Note that start date should be in the past.

+Note that the app was developed for Chrome, Firefox compatibility was checked but it might look a little different.
+Safari compatibility was not checked.